Office of Diversity, Equity and Inclusion

-The Office of Diversity and Inclusion is dedicated to serving the needs of our employees and ensuring we are recruiting and retaining employees from diverse backgrounds that have an opportunity to feel included, welcomed, and valued at our institution.
+The Office of Diversity, Equity and Inclusion is dedicated to serving the needs of our employees and ensuring we are recruiting and retaining employees from diverse backgrounds that have an opportunity to feel included, welcomed, and valued at our institution.

 How Diverse is Harper College?

 The Diversity Scorecard has launched in both English and Spanish!
 It is an online dynamic dashboard that gives you access to Harper's current statistics on employee diversity in each of the areas of the college.
 Employees Only

 Dr. Claudia Mercado is a scholar practitioner who currently serves as the Interim Vice President of Diversity, Equity and Inclusion.
 In her work, Dr. Mercado will focus on increasing educational attainment of students from marginalized communities by evaluating barriers, systems and policies; providing culturally responsive pedagogical approaches to serving a diverse student body by embedding systematic supports to faculty; delivering diversity, equity and inclusion training to all employees by developing institutional capacity; increasing economic mobility by providing educational access to high poverty community members; creating space and community which attracts, retains and uplifts diverse students and employees; and improving college DEI performance metrics surrounding employee and students by evaluating institutional and community data .

 For more information, contact Dr. Claudia Mercado, Interim Vice President of Diversity, Equity and Inclusion at email@example.com or 847.925.6767.